ModelDriven/fUML-Reference-Implementation/org.modeldriven.fuml/ReadMe.txt

 2. Use the following command:

-    ant test
+    mvn test

-The formatted HTML test output can be found in the 'target/fuml/testoutput' directory.
-Load the 'target/fuml/testoutput/index.html' page into a browser to view the test results.
+The test output can be found in the 'target/surefire-reports' directory.

-The below tests can be run individual using the following commands:

-    ant [test-name]
-    ant run-test-reports

-where 'test-name' is one of the following:

-test-model
-test-library
-test-validate
-test-execution
-test-magic-draw-execution
-test-external-reference
-test-function-execution
-test-incremental-validation

 Testing individual JUnit tests in Eclipse:

-1. Right-click on any file under the 'test' folder with a filename ending in 'TestCase' or 'Test' and select Run As->JUnit Test.
+1. Right-click on any file under the 'src/test/java' folder with a filename ending in 'TestCase' or 'Test' and select Run As->JUnit Test.
 The test should execute and display output.